vrodriguezf/mlr/doc/knitted/tutorial/predict.md

 ### Regression example

-We again use the BostonHousing data set and learn a Gradient Boosting Machine.
-We use every second observation for training/test.
-The proceeding is analog to the classification case.
+We again use the BostonHousing data set and learn a Gradient Boosting Machine model.
+We take all observations with an odd index as training and all observations with an even index as test.
+The procedure is the same as in the classification case.

 ```splus